arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 ## Research Interests
 My primary research interest is in the area of modularity.
 Complex systems composed by a myriad of concerns ask for better mechanisms to express those concerns in an as isolated manner as possible.
+However, the different approaches for advanced separation of concerns have their own down sides.

 In my PhD, I have studied in depth the implications of using aspect oriented software development through several steps in the software development lifecycle for an industrial case study.
  This work documents how
-interactions rise between different components leading to undesired behavior.
+interactions arise between different components leading to undesired behavior.
 From this analysis I have derived new forms to deal, express and control such interactions during requirement engineering, modeling and programming stages at software development.

 Another related topic is expressiveness of programming languages.
 I worked on better ways to improve it through domain specific languages.

-As part of an industrial project I developed real-time visualization engine for data coming from Twitter.
-I have combined this with previously expressed interest in language expressiveness.
-The result is a live environment where a DSL allows for the modification 'on the fly' of a pipeline for the real time analysis of a data stream (taking Twitter again as a first example).
+As part of an industrial project I developed  a real-time visualization engine for data coming from Twitter.
+I have combined this with my previously expressed interest in language expressiveness.
+The result is a live environment where a *domain specific aspect language* allows for the modification 'on the fly' of a pipeline for the real time analysis of a data stream (taking Twitter again as a first example).
 This work is the main topic of my current master student.
 We are currently in the process of publishing the results.